-Amazon Auto Scaling: Getting Started with Amazon Web Services
+Amazon Auto Scaling: Getting Started with AWS

 Auto Scaling makes sure that Amazon EC2 instances are enough to run your application.
 We can create an auto-scaling group which contains a collection of EC2 instances.
 We can specify a minimum number of EC2 instance in that group and auto-scaling will maintain and ensure the minimum number of EC2 instances.
 We can also specify a maximum number of EC2 instances in each auto scaling group so that auto-scaling will ensure instances never go beyond that maximum limit.
 We can also specify desired capacity and auto-scaling policies for the Amazon EC2 auto-scaling.
 By using the scaling policy, auto-scaling can launch or terminate the EC2 instances depending on the demand.